ayanb2312/oauth2-with-sso/README.md

-## Spring Security OAuth with SSO - Working PoC
+## Spring Security OAuth with SSO using Keycloak

 ### Relevant information: